Generosity – Where & When

 There are several reasons we’ve chosen this route:

 If Christ comes back today, we don’t want to have a lot of funds tied up in our foundation.
-We want to make sure that the money is giving to further God’s Kingdom as quickly as possible so that it can make a difference in the here and now.
-I have included a further list of reasons to consider giving earlier in life in this handout Reasons to Consider Giving More Earlier, Rather Than Later in Life
+We want to make sure that the money is given to further God’s Kingdom as quickly as possible so that it can make a difference in the here and now.
+I have shared more in the handout Reasons to Consider Giving Earlier, Rather Than Later in Life

 We also believe that the principle of compound returns applies to giving.
 Most of us understand this concept – you invest a dollar and earn a return, which compounds over time and grows to something significant.
 Many people might use this as a reason to keep the funds in the foundation – they can grow, and a larger sum can be given away later.
 We believe the kingdom operates in compound returns also – if a life is changed today because of a gift we make, the impact that individual will have for the balance of their life will be exponential, far more than the invested return would have provided.